irgroup-classrooms/individual-assignments-piaa0802/labs/02/linuxjourney.md

 ## 8.less #!!!!!!!!!
 ### Exercise
-Run the file command on a few different directories and files and note the output.
+Run less on a file, then page up and around the file.
+Try searching for a specific word.
+Quickly navigate to the beginning or the end of the file.

 *1.*